Ergative–absolutive alignment: Sign languages

 Sign languages (for example, Nepali Sign Language) should also generally be considered ergative in the patterning of actant incorporation in verbs.
 In sign languages that have been studied, classifier handshapes are incorporated into verbs, indicating the subject of intransitive verbs when incorporated, and the object of transitive verbs.
-(If we follow the "semantic phonology" model proposed by William Stokoe (1991) this ergative-absolutive patterning also works at the level of the lexicon: thus in Nepali Sign Language the sign for TEA has the motion for the verb DRINK with a manual alphabet handshape च /ca/ (standing for the first letter of the Nepali word TEA चिया /chiya:/) being incorporated as the object.)
+(If we follow the "semantic phonology" model proposed by William Stokoe (1991) this ergative–absolutive patterning also works at the level of the lexicon: thus in Nepali Sign Language the sign for TEA has the motion for the verb DRINK with a manual alphabet handshape च /ca/ (standing for the first letter of the Nepali word TEA चिया /chiya:/) being incorporated as the object.)

 Approximations of ergativity in English

-English has derivational morphology that parallels ergativity in that it operates on intransitive verbs and objects of transitive verbs.
-With certain intransitive verbs, adding the suffix "-ee" to the verb produces a label for the person performing the action: